Drug overdose deaths in Manitoba surge by 87% in 2020 | CBC News

 "I think it's devastating," said Thomas Kerr, a senior scientist with the B.C.
 Centre on Substance Use.

-Kerr, who is also an associate professor in the Faculty of Medicine at the University of British Columbia, said the stark figures are sadly not surprising.
+Kerr, who is also a professor of medicine at the University of British Columbia, said the stark figures are sadly not surprising.

 Overdose deaths have skyrocketed across Canada since the pandemic began.
 He points to British Columbia which recorded its deadliest year of overdoses in 2020, a trend that continues to worsen.